The skyline of Paris viewed from the top of Notre Dame.

 The French take immense great pride in their nation and government and are typically offended by any negative comments about their country.
 Visitors, particularly Americans, often interpret their attitude toward foreigners as rude.

-The expression "chauvinism" originated in France and while women are playing a greater role in family life and business, many still see it as a male-dominated culture.
+The expression "chauvinism" — meaning an attitude that members of your own gender are always better than those of the opposite sex, or a belief that your country, race, etc., is better than any others — originated in France around 1851, according to the Merriam-Webster Dictionary.
+While women are playing a greater role in family life and business, many still see it as a male-dominated culture.

-The French embody romance and passion, and there is an open attitude toward sex outside of marriage.
+The French embody romance and passion, and there is an open attitude toward sex outside of marriage, according to a study by France's National Research Agency on AIDS.
 Even the country’s top politicians have been known to carry out extramarital affairs without making an effort to conceal them.
 As a reflection of the country’s secular nature, about half of children are born to unmarried couples.

 Food and wine are central to life at all socioeconomic levels, and much socializing is done around lengthy dinners.